 This was the first time I had ever seen him cry.
 I knew, in that moment, that his pain was resonating deeper in his heart than I had previously imagined.
 We were facing trauma for the first time in our relationship.

 At first I had no idea how to help him.
+Of course, when he was planning the funeral I helped with things like choosing the custom cremation upright monuments.
+I know that he found the funeral really difficult so I just tried to help in whatever way I could.
+Once the funeral was over, his grief got worse and it was horrible to see him so upset.
 I wanted to tell him not to cry, that everything would be OK.
 But I didn’t want to make him think his feelings were invalid or that the situation wasn’t actually tragic.
 Everything I wanted to do felt so wrong and inauthentic.

 I hated seeing him like this, and it makes it even worse when you don’t know what to say or do to take the pain away.
 We’ve never really been faced with this situation before, so it was hard for us both to find a way to cope.
 My friend had lost a teammate once to suicide, and she struggled to find a way to help everyone around her, until it was suggested that they set up a memorial scholarship fund to make sure that the memory of her teammate and friend lived on forever.
 One of the things they needed to do was to come up with some fundraising ideas to raise the money they needed to set up the scholarship.
 I loved this idea, and it helped them through the grieving process.
 Maybe I should tell my partner about this soon?
 It might help him.
 But for now, I want to let him do what he needs to do to cope.